Higher Order Continuity for Smooth As-Rigid-As-Possible Shape Modeling: Energy definition and method

 The optimal rotation $\smolrot_v$ is determined as in the original ARAP method.
 Specifically, we define an auxiliary matrix $\svds$ and find the desired $\smolrot_v$ through its singular value decomposition $\svds=\svdu\svdsig\svdv\tran$.

 Please refer to the original paper \cite{arap} for more details.

 Note that in the definition of $\smolrot_v$ in \equref{eq:rotation}, the rotation is only fitted to the original, non-smooth term.
 Thus, the local step is not guaranteed to be optimal for the energy $E$ as a whole, as it might increase the value of the smooth term $E_\mathrm{smooth}$.
-While the SVD approach could be extended from the \emph{edge-only} rotation fitting that classical ARAP uses to also include the Laplacian vectors in order to have \emph{full} rotation fitting, there are some downsides to it.
+We call the rotation fitting from ARAP \emph{edge-only}, as it considers only the mesh edge orientations for the rotation.
+To make the local step optimal for the whole energy, one would also have to consider the Laplacian vectors from the smooth energy term.
+We call this \emph{full} rotation fitting in the following.
+While the standard SVD approach can be extended to also include Laplacian vectors to get the result of the full rotation fitting, there are some downsides to it.
 In certain settings, visible artifacts appear.
 An issue of this approach is that it is always possible to perfectly align the original Laplacian to the new one, so the global optimization can only work on the scale of the Laplacians rather than their orientation when the smoothness $\lambda$ is very high, as well as it not having any direct awareness of bending in the local step.
 In practice, this can result in unintuitive rotations, as depicted in \figref{fig:ablation_rotation}.
 It can be seen that the full rotation fitting does not enforce rigidity well, as the spikes do not preserve their local orientation to the mesh. \figref{fig:rot_energy} shows that the rigidity is actually lower than for the initialization (even though the total energy $E$ did decrease).
 While a trade-off between smoothness and rigidity is expected, the observed behavior in this case is undesirable.

 Using rotations fitted only to edges does a much better job at preserving the orientation of local details.
 Another observation is that the mesh curves more around the border when using full rotation fitting (see \figref{fig:ablation_rotation}).
 Note that this curving at the border also happens with Laplacian editing \cite{LaplacianMeshEditing:2004}, see e.g.\ the bumpy plane in \figref{fig:survey_comparison}.
 While in some other cases, full rotation fitting does not present any observable artifacts, we never found it to be beneficial to the result, and it generally poses a disadvantage regarding the convergence and stability of the method.
 This can also be seen in the graph in \figref{fig:rot_energy}, where the energy when using full rotation fitting needs significantly longer to converge.
 Even though the edge-only rotation fitting does not use the optimal rotations for the smooth term in the local step, we have not observed energy fluctuations when evaluating the total energy with this rotation.
 Therefore, edge-only rotation fitting is our chosen approach.